Organize. Educate. Advocate.

 Step 4: Work with NPCA and other Peace Corps supporters in the days before your meeting to prepare your pitch.

-Keep your fellow Peace Corps champions up to date on any developments, and if possible, get together as a group before the meeting.
+Keep your fellow meeting participants up to date on any developments, and if possible, get together as a group before the meeting.
 Even if it is just 30 minutes before you meet your lawmaker, getting together ahead of time to prepare for your meeting will increase your confidence and effectiveness.

 NPCA can work with you to increase awareness and support about your upcoming meeting from other RPCVs in the area.
 Please let us know how things are going in the days/weeks leading up to your meeting.
-Promoting your meeting will help us build momentum as we try to meet with all 110 lawmakers who voted in favor of the Walker amendment.
+Promoting your meeting will help us build momentum as we demonstrate the vast support for Peace Corps all across the country.

 Step 5: After you hold your meeting, follow up with NPCA Advocacy.